 All Tube Stand Alone Phono Stage MM/MC

 Phono stages are very special to me.
 I have a large record collection and never made the switch to digital.
 I had a field day when everyone was selling their record to Goodwill. $1 each.
 I fear these good old days are over as others are discovering the magic of vinyl.
 I have been building phono amps for many years and have tried many and built many others.
 I like the low output moving coil cartridges best, as do most people.
 It has the most detail and you are there feeling for my ears.
 Unfortunately low output cartridges need extra gain over Moving Magnet cartridges.
 Many people use a step up transformer.
 It steps up the voltage at the expense of losing current.
 It is known to be very quiet but in my opinion sounds flat and loses much of the beauty.
 Other designs use a small solid state amplifier chip for the extra gain that a moving coil needs.
 These usually sound worse than the transformer.
 My favorite is to use tubes for all of the amplification.
 The main downfall of this approach is that tubes can be noisy.
 Phono amps multiply the signal many times over.
 Much more than other types of amps.
 Noise is multiplied as well.
 So what is the solution?
 I have found that there are a few ways of making an all tube phono stage quiet.
+Regulation, proper routing of cables, layout, grounding, and attention to detail all add up to what you are looking for.
+Live, you are there is how I would describe the sound.
+If you are looking for a more traditional sound please see my Marantz7 clone.

 Here is a mini review by Frank Alles, Senior editor of Stereo Times